cdktf/cdktf-provider-okta/docs/groupRole.csharp.md

 - *Type:* string[]

-List of apps ids for the targets of the admin role.
+A list of app names (name represents set of app instances, like 'salesforce' or 'facebook'), or a combination of app name and app instance ID (like 'facebook.0oapsqQ6dv19pqyEo0g3') you would like as the targets of the admin role. - Only supported when used with the role type `APP_ADMIN`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/group_role#target_app_list GroupRole#target_app_list}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/group_role#target_app_list GroupRole#target_app_list}

 ---